 4. Career fairs

 Career fairs are excellent networking events for people starting their careers.
 Many colleges and universities hold career fairs throughout the school year for students to attend.
 During this event, you can meet with representatives from multiple companies.
-It's a chance for you to introduce yourself and ask a few questions about their company.
-Many employers with job openings have booths at career fairs, which is a great opportunity to give representatives your resume so they're familiar with your name when you apply to a position.
+It's a chance for you to introduce yourself and ask a few questions about the company.
+Many employers with job openings have booths at career fairs, which is a great opportunity to give representatives your resume so they're familiar with your name when you apply for a position.

-Read more: The Best Ways to Find a Job at a Career Fair
+Read more: The Best Ways To Find a Job at a Career Fair

 5. Conferences/trade shows

 Many industries combine conferences and trade shows.
 Essentially, a trade show is when businesses within a particular industry can present their products and services.
 Trade shows usually take place at a large expo center where businesses set up company-sponsored booths.
 People interested in these products or services can talk to representatives at each booth or exhibition, which is a useful way for businesses and their clients to meet face-to-face.

 Some industries add a conference portion to the trade show.
 During this portion, guests can attend various seminars and keynote speeches that relate to the industry.
 Many of these presentations count toward continuing education hours.
 This kind of event also gives professionals a chance to gather in one place and connect with one another.